sockeqwe/AdapterDelegates/README.md

 }
 ```

-As you see, thanks to Kotlin DSL you can write the same adapter in much less code.
+You have to specify if a specific AdapterDelegate is responsible for a specific item.
-`isForViewType()` is implemented by checking the two generic parameters.
+Per default this is done with an `instanceof` check like  `Cat instanceof Animal`.
-In the example above it is `Cat instanceof Animal`.
+You can override this if you want to handle it in a custom way by setting the `on` lambda
-If you want to provide your own `isForViewType()` implementation you have to provide a parameter `on` and return true or false:
+and return true or false:

 ```kotlin
 adapterDelegate<Cat, Animal> (